coezbek/office-automation-excel2word-document-properties/README.md

 - Afterwards adding additional cells to be transferred to Word can be done without entering the VBA macro editor.
 - The word template is embedded into the xlsx file, so need to keep the Word template somewhere.

+How does it work: Every Named Range in Excel is inserted into Word as a Document Property which can be shown in the Document using a DocProperty field.

 ## Caution

 Running Office macros from untrusted source is dangerous.
 So make sure you know what you are doing.
 Please also see the [License](https://github.com/coezbek/office-automation-excel2word-document-properties/blob/main/LICENSE) for a disclaimer.